dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/current-state-assessment.md

 Question: What role does the Current State Assessment play in relation to solution design?
 A: It is used to design new office spaces and layouts.
-B: Assists in comparing the current state with future solution designs to identify gaps.
+B: Helps compare the present state with future solutions to spot discrepancies.
 C: Focused on planning and organizing office parties and events.
 D: Used solely for managing the company's social media accounts.
 Answer: B